Yes, it’s true, Arms Warriors aren’t just for PvP. They can actually do well in the PvE area. Now, on to the face smashing!

 Slam or Sudden Death?
 Up to you, really, as their DPS value is very close.

-- Sudden Death is random, which may be a point in favor of Slam, and passive in that it does not add an extra key.
-Pick this or Slam.
+- Executes: Sudden Death gives you that Execute proc that can hit targets at any health level, is random, which may be a point in favor of the other two, and passive in that it does not add an extra key.
+It’s a powerful hit though, and Execute is your primary attack anyway in the low health phase.

 Tier 4, level 60:

-- Storm bolt adds a ranged shot to your arsenal, along with a stun.
+- Ranged stun: Storm bolt adds a ranged shot to your arsenal, along with a stun (against trash.)
 This is the best talent for single target damage, since it does decent damage, at no cost, to any target that it can’t stun.
 Such as the Boss.

-- Shockwave has decent damage and a more limited target area than Roar.
+- Cone stun: Shockwave has decent damage and a more limited target area than Roar.
 Very nice if you need the stun, such as for groups of adds.

-- Dragon Roar does damage and knocks enemies back a short distance.
+- A of E: Dragon Roar does damage and knocks enemies back a short distance.
 This instant damage is a solid hit and a pretty useful talent.
 Better than Storm Bolt for group fights.

 Tier 5, level 75: